N. Srinivasan: Betting and abuse of power

-On 25 March 2014 the Supreme Court of India told N. Srinivasan to step down as BCCI president so that a fair investigation may be conducted.
+On 25 March 2014 the Supreme Court of India ordered Srinivasan to step down as BCCI president so that a fair investigation may be conducted.
 The court found it "nauseating" that he should hold on to the post despite various courts censuring him.

-On 27 November 2014 the Supreme Court said that N Srinivasan's conflict of interest was "obvious" as he also owned a team i.e. CSK in the IPL.
-The court also asked BCCI if it was open to have a fresh poll for a new board without N Srinivasan.
-On 29 March 2015, Srinivasan gave away the Cricket World Cup trophy to the winning Australian team - an act that should have been performed by the ICC President Mustafa Kamal.
+On 27 November 2014 the Supreme Court said that his's conflict of interest was "obvious" as he also owned a team in the IPL, CSK.
+The court also asked BCCI if it was open to have a fresh poll for a new board without Srinivasan.
+On 29 March 2015, he gave away the Cricket World Cup trophy to the winning Australian team - an act that should have been performed by then ICC President Mustafa Kamal.
 Prior to the final, Kamal had made controversial statements regarding umpiring in the India-Bangladesh quarterfinals.
 In light of these comments, ICC reportedly had a meeting, and decided that Kamal would not be allowed to hand over the trophy.
 Srinivasan had also expressed his extreme unhappiness over Kamal's comments in the same meeting, causing an embarrassed Kamal to walk out of the final before the match even finished.
-He later quit his position as the President, and vowed to expose the people behind the "mischievousness".
+He later quit his position as the president, and vowed to expose the people behind the "mischievousness".

+Corruption allegations with Y. S. Jagan Mohan Reddy

-Srinivasan was one of the main investors in several of Jaganmohan Reddy's "suitcase companies" and is a subject of investigation in the Rs.
+Srinivasan was one of the main investors in several of Jagan Mohan Reddy's "suitcase companies" and is a subject of investigation in the Rs.
 3000 crore corruption case.
-It is charged that his India Cements had invested more than a hundred crores in Jagan's Bharti Cement, in return for quid pro quo favours granted while Jagan's father Y.S.
-Rajasekhara Reddy was the Chief Minister of Andhra Pradesh (between 2004 and 2009).
-The Central Bureau of Investigation (CBI) is of the opinion that Srinivasan's company, India Cements allegedly invested Rs.
-140 crore into Jaganmohan's businesses in return for the benefits it received from the then government.
-He has appeared in front of the special CBI court repeatedly in this massive corruption case.
+India Cements had invested more than a hundred crores in Jagan's Bharti Cement in return for quid pro quo favours granted while Jagan's father Y.S.
+Rajasekhara Reddy was the chief minister of Andhra Pradesh between 2004 and 2009.
+The Central Bureau of Investigation (CBI) was of the opinion that Srinivasan's company, India Cements invested Rs.
+140 crore into Jagan's business in return for the benefits it received from the Rajasekhara Reddy government.
+He has appeared in front of the special CBI court repeatedly to answer for this allegedly massive corruption case.

 Personal life

-Srinivasan is married to Chitra Srinivasan and the couple have two children: Rupa and Ashwin.
-Srinivasan's younger brother, N Ramachandran is also involved in sports administration as the head of the Tamil Nadu Squash Rackets Association, president of the Indian Olympic Association and the chief of World Squash Federation.
-His daughter Rupa is married to film producer Gurunath Meiyappan who was part of the IPL match fixing scandal and was president of Tamilnadu cricket association.
+Srinivasan is married to Chitra Srinivasan and the couple have two children: Rupa Gurunath Meiyappan and Ashwin Srinivasan.
+Srinivasan's younger brother, N. Ramachandran, is also involved in sports administration as the head of the Tamil Nadu Squash Rackets Association, president of the Indian Olympic Association and the chief of World Squash Federation.

+His daughter Rupa is married to film producer Gurunath Meiyappan, who was one of the most high profile arrests in the 2013 IPL spot-fixing case.
+Rupa was also the president of Tamil Nadu cricket association.